How to Get Rid of Crow’s Feet

 - Egg whites: For centuries, egg whites have been used to tighten skin and shrink fine lines in order to treat various wrinkles.
 Try reducing the appearance of crow’s feet by whisking egg whites to a frothy consistency, dabbing it around the affected area, and removing it after 10 minutes with a cold, clean cotton ball.

 - Coconut oil presents itself as a miracle, cure-all beauty product (which also happens to double as a tasty cooking agent).
 In addition to hair and nail benefits it offers, coconut oil nourishes skin and contains linoleic acid which can reconnect broken skin tissues to treat crow’s feet.
 It also has wonderful emollient, hydrating properties which moisturize skin.
 Eyelids and the skin around your eyes are between three to five times thinner than the rest of your face, meaning fewer sebaceous glands and less oil for moisture retention.
-Supply the area with the extra moisture it needs by gently massing extra virgin olive oil around the area before going to sleep each night.
+Supply the area with the extra moisture it needs with a moisturizing eye kit, or by gently massing extra virgin olive oil around the area before going to sleep each night.

 Foods for Skin